-We attribute this condition to region III in Fig. 2B.
-The energy diagram is presented in Fig. 2E.
+We attribute this condition to region III in Fig. 2b.
+The energy diagram is presented in Fig. 2e.
 The current density is the sum of Schottky-emission current density (forward-biased) and ionic current density.
 In addition, owing to the low energy barrier, the overall current density in this condition is higher than that in condition (i).